Teacher in Residency

 - iPhone and laptop

-- Priority hiring for a full-time teaching position at a KIPP school in the Bay Area after your residency year.
+- Priority hiring for a full-time teaching position at a KIPP school in Northern California after your residency year.

 - Weekly seminars to bridge theory and practice